 A variety of repayment trigger events activate clawback provisions in relocation reimbursement agreements.
 Common triggers include voluntary employee resignation, termination for cause, or failure to fulfill specified employment tenure.
 Such events compel employees to repay relocation expenses, safeguarding employer investments in employee relocation benefits.

-Additionally, some agreements incorporate triggers related to employee misconduct or violation of company policies.
+Some agreements incorporate triggers related to employee misconduct or violation of company policies.

 Employers must carefully draft these provisions to comply with legal standards and consider relocation tax implications, as improper clawbacks may create taxable income or penalties for employees.